-On Friday, May 8, 2020, Governor DeSantis announced the Phase I reopening of Palm Beach County effective Monday, May 11, 2020.
-While this will allow some non-essential businesses and restaurants to resume modified operations on a limited basis in Palm Beach County, the Town will remain in a status quo situation for employees until further notice, with the exception of certain recreational facilities which are now open per County orders.
+While Governor DeSantis announced partial reopening of Palm Beach County effective Monday, May 11, 2020, the Town will remain in a status quo situation for employees until further notice, with the exception of certain recreational facilities which are now open per County orders.
 Offices will remain closed to the public with the exception of application and plans drop-off for Planning Zoning & Building.

 Contact Human Resources if you have any questions.

 1) What if I have contracted or have been exposed personally (not job related) to COVID-19?